irwanhub2016/automation-cypress-chai/README.md

-# Flip :: This project there are 2 parts: automation-chai (API) and automation-cypress (WEB)
+# Automation Cypress and Chai :: This project there are 2 parts: automation-chai (API) and automation-cypress (WEB)

 ###  ⏺ Requirement An Automation Testing
 * Assume you have instal nodejs